Joey Barton charged with assault after woman suffered head injury

 In a statement, Metropolitan Police said the charge relates to an incident which took place at a residential property in Kew, southwest London, on 2 June.

-The victim, who police did not name on Sunday, is believed to be Barton’s wife, Georgia.
+The victim, who police did not name on Sunday, is believed to have been Barton’s wife, Georgia.

 “Joseph Barton, of Widnes, is due to appear on bail on Monday 26 July at Wimbledon Magistrates’ Court charged with assault by beating,” a spokesperson for the force said.